hashicorp/vault-benchmark/README.md

 - `pct_cert_login`: percent of requests that are cert logins
 - `pct_pki_issue`: percent of requests that are pki issues
 - `pki_gen_lease`: when running PKI issue tests, set to true to generate leases for each cert
+- `pct_cassandradb_read`: percent of requests that are CassandraDB Dynamic Credential generations

 There is also a `numkvs` option: if any kvv1 or kvv2 requests are specified, then this many keys will be written during the setup phase.
 The read operations